Critical classes of power graphs and reconstruction of directed power graphs: The reconstruction of the directed power graph

 \subsection{Examples of reconstruction of the directed power graph}

 Imagine we play mathematics with a friend.
-She has a finite group $G$ in hands and computes the power graph $\Gamma:=\mathcal{P}(G)$.
+She has a finite group $G$ in hands and computes the power graph $\Gamma\coloneqq\mathcal{P}(G)$.
 Then she hides $G$ inside an inaccessible black-box and let us see only $\Gamma.$ She challenges us to guess the shape of $\vec{\mathcal{P}}(G)$.
-That is not a desperate task.
-On the contrary we can surely answer in few steps.

 The game is quite boring if the graph shown has a star set with more than one vertex.
 In that case we can easily guess what the group $G$ in the black-box is, by Proposition \ref{S>1}, and then obtain its directed power graph.